bhawley45/Pigs/README.md

 ## Challenges and Learnings

-The hardest challenge encountered was trying to use Unity's Cinemachine camera system, which I was able to improve significantly in my next projects.
-The only other hurdle was learning how to create pixel art in a similar style to the original asset pack.
+The hardest challenge encountered was trying to use Unity's Cinemachine camera system, which I was able to improve in my next projects.
+The only other hurdle, as stated earlier, was creating pixel art in a similar style to the original asset pack.

 ## How to Play